Shobika187/Multivariate-Linear-Regression/README.md

 ### Step4

-In this programm we take u variables weight and volume.
+In this programm we take 2 variables weight and volume.

 ### Step5

-Using this two variables we find coefficient and interscept.
+Using this two variables we find coefficient and intercept.

 ## Program:
 ```